 A student who is unable to attend the University during a regular semester because of illness, family emergency, extraordinary job requirements, military service or other factors may be granted a leave of absence without penalty.
-The student must submit a written request for a leave to their respective Program Coordinator and the Assistant Dean of the Center for Graduate Studies.
+The student must submit a written request for a leave to their respective Program Coordinator and the Assistant Dean of Graduate Studies.
 Upon return to the University, the student must request reinstatement in writing to the Assistant Dean, who will consult with the program's faculty.

 Time Limit for Master Degree Students